Param-Harrison/kidzode/public/courses/app-master/bank-system/challenge02.md

-# CHALLENGE 2: Overdraft Protection 🛡️
+# CHALLENGE 2: Overdraft Protection

-Don't let balance go negative!
+Prevent withdraws if balance goes below 0.
-Return `False` if withdraw fails.
+Return True if success, False if failed.

 ### Your Task:
-1. `withdraw(self, amt)` returns True if sucess, False if not.
+1. `class Account` with `bal = 50`.
-2. `acc` starts with 10.
+2. `withdraw(self, amt)`.
-3. Try to withdraw 20.
-Code check `if acc.withdraw(20):`
+3. Check `if amt > self.bal`. return False.
-4. Else, print "Declined".
+4. Else subtract and return True.

-### Achievement:
+### Practical Use
-You implemented credit checks! 💳
+Banks use complex algorithms to decide if they should let you overdraft or not.